Scientific Computing and Data / High Performance Computing / Documentation / R and Rstudio

 Connect Rstudio IDE to Rstudio connect, (see Rstudio Connect here)

 The address of the RStudio Connect server is https://rstudio-connect.hpc.mssm.edu.
 This will request login.
-Use your Sinai ID and password (NO VIP token needed).
+Use your Sinai ID and password followed by the 6-digit VIP token.

 3.To publish, open your app file such as app.R in Rstudio IDE, and click the right corner publish button (see Rstudio Publishing here)